Employers love to ask interview questions about mistakes.

 Hiring managers aren’t trying to disqualify you when they ask interview questions about mistakes you made and failures you’ve been through.

 The way you answer this question also says a lot about your level of personal responsibility.
 No one wants a coworker who is constantly passing the buck and blaming their blunders on others.
+So the first thing to do is acknowledge the mistake and take responsibility.

 Also, the ability to reflect on the lessons you learned through failure is evidence of growth.
 After all, if you can’t point to a failure, you may be a person who isn’t willing to take risks.
 This is critical information in some industries, like tech, that are interested in hiring innovative people.